kjergens/DataStructuresAlgorithmsClass/PSet1.md

 # Problem Set 1

 This problem set covers review of linear and binary searching.
-See the class webpage for references for elementary searching algorithms.

 ## Prep
 In the src folder, create a new Java class called `Search`.
 In the test folder, create a class called `SearchTest`